pedrohrb7/Searching4/README.md

 The home page will start the application searching a word pre configured at 'getInitialSearch'.

 #### `Details`:
-- isUserVerified = true - verified icon get secondary(Material-Ui) color
+- isUserVerified = true - verified icon get primary(Material-Ui) color
 - Button 'See More' refers to original post not to the retweeted post

 ### `About API`